MicrosoftDocs/azure-dev-docs/articles/java/ee/quarkus-with-microsoft-entra-id.md

 :::image type="content" source="media/quarkus-with-microsoft-entra-id/welcome-page.png" alt-text="Screenshot of welcome page." lightbox="media/quarkus-with-microsoft-entra-id/welcome-page.png":::

 Select the **Sign in as user** link.
-You are redirected to the Microsoft Entra ID sign-in page.
+You're redirected to the Microsoft Entra ID sign-in page.
 Sign in with the regular user you created earlier.
-After you sign in, you are redirected to the profile page, where you see your name, roles, and scopes.
+After you sign in, you're redirected to the profile page, where you see your name, roles, and scopes.

 :::image type="content" source="media/quarkus-with-microsoft-entra-id/user-profile.png" alt-text="Screenshot of user profile." lightbox="media/quarkus-with-microsoft-entra-id/user-profile.png":::

 > [!NOTE]
-> For the first time you sign in, you will be prompted to **Update your password**.
+> - For the first time you sign in, you will be prompted to **Update your password**.
 Follow the instructions to update your password.
-> If you're prompted with *Your organization requires additional security information.
+> - If you're prompted with *Your organization requires additional security information.
 Follow the prompts to download and set up the Microsoft Authenticator app*, you can select **Ask later** to continue the test.
-> If you're prompted to **Permissions requested**, review the permissions requested by the app.
+> - If you're prompted to **Permissions requested**, review the permissions requested by the app.
 Select **Accept** to continue the test.

 Select **Sign out** to sign out from the Quarkus app.
-You are redirected to Microsoft Entra ID to sign out.
-After you sign out, you are redirected to the welcome page.
+You're redirected to Microsoft Entra ID to sign out.
+After you sign out, you're redirected to the welcome page.

 Select the **Sign in as admin** link.
-You are redirected to the Microsoft Entra ID sign-in page.
+You're redirected to the Microsoft Entra ID sign-in page.
 Sign in with the admin user you created earlier.
-After you sign in, you are redirected to the similar profile page, with a different role `admin`.
+After you sign in, you're redirected to the similar profile page, with a different role `admin`.

 :::image type="content" source="media/quarkus-with-microsoft-entra-id/admin-profile.png" alt-text="Screenshot of admin profile." lightbox="media/quarkus-with-microsoft-entra-id/admin-profile.png":::